python/devguide/developer-workflow/psrt.rst

   * Short description of the vulnerability, impact, and the conditions where the affected component is vulnerable, if applicable.

   * Affected versions.
 This could be "all versions", but if the vulnerability exists in a new feature or removed feature then this could be different.
-Include versions that are end-of-life in this calculation.
-    (for example, "Python 3.9 and earlier", "Python 3.10 and later", "all versions of Python")
+Include versions that are end-of-life in this calculation (for example, "Python 3.9 and earlier", "Python 3.10 and later", "all versions of Python").

   * Affected components and APIs.
 The module, function, class, or method must be specified so users can search their codebase for usage.
 For issues affecting the entire project, this can be omitted.